-Vacation time isn’t over just because summer has ended in Philippines.
+Vacation time isn’t over just because summer has ended in the Philippines.
 Travel all year round as there’s so much to explore in the 7,107 archipelago in Asia.
 One of the ultimate destinations in the country is Surigao del Sur.
 We had the opportunity to visit this beautiful province in Mindanao and it was certainly worth it!
 Given the chance, I would go back to explore it more in the future.

 We took a connecting flight via Cebu Pacific from Manila to Cebu then to Tandag City in Surigao del Sur.
 The reason behind taking this longer connecting flight was because we wanted to also visit our family friends in Cebu on our way back home.
 You might think it’s such a long flight to get there but I’m telling you, it’s really worth it!
 Don’t worry, you can also take a different flight from Manila via Cebu Pacific to go to Mindanao: